Maillman/startup/README.md

 - [X] **Use MongoDB to store credentials** - Stores both users and discussions.
 - [X] **Restricts functionality** - Users cannot create a discussion until they have logged in.
 - [ ] **Associate users with discussions or replies** - I didn't have enough time to this.
 Replying is unavailable at the moment.
+## WebSocket deliverable

+For this deliverable I used webSocket to update the replies to a thread on the frontend in realtime.

+- [x] **Backend listens for WebSocket connection** - done!
+- [x] **Frontend makes WebSocket connection** - done!
+- [x] **Data sent over WebSocket connection** - done!
+- [x] **WebSocket data displayed** - All replies to any thread display in realtime, no thread recieves replies that shouldn't.
+Users are also now associated with discussions and replies.
+Finally finished.
+Way cool! 🎉🎉🎉